Irfan-Chowdhury/event-management-system/README.md

 -Providing an event registration form that prevents registrations beyond the maximum capacity.
 - Integrating Bootstrap DataTable with search, pagination, and sorting features.
 - Enabling admins to download attendee lists for specific events in CSV format.
-- Maintaining server-side validation to ensure data integrity and security.
+- Maintaining client-side and server-side validation to ensure data integrity and security.
 - Using prepared statements to prevent SQL injection vulnerabilities.
 -Following the MVC architecture for better code organization and maintainability.